SkoroBart/Portfolio/README.md

 # About Me
 I am an automation tester with a passion for music and photography, and proficiency in using various types of software.
 In the company where I currently work, I independently created a test approach system and developed automated test implementations from scratch.
 Thanks to my interpersonal skills, I am good at building relationships with clients, but I am also comfortable working independently with diligence.
 I know how to function effectively in a large team and take on a leadership role to achieve common goals together.
 Currently, I conduct manual tests, write automated tests in Cypress and Playwright, and diagnose client-reported issues related to the functioning of web and mobile applications.
 * [Jenkins](https://www.jenkins.io/) - The leading open source automation server <br>
+* [Code Magic](https://codemagic.io/) - One tool for all your mobile app builds.
+Test, build and release with ease <br>
 * [Figma](https://www.figma.com/) - Collaborative design tool for building meaningful products <br>
 * [Visual Studio Code](https://code.visualstudio.com/) - Fast source code editor
 * [Postman](https://www.postman.com/) - REST API Testing <br>